sagemath/trac_to_gh/Issue 8821.md

 # Issue 8821: Adding a section on coercion to the tutorial (guided tour)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8821

 Original creator: SimonKing